 - LendKey connects borrowers with community banks and financial institutions to offer the best rates.
-You can apply for the competitive interest rates with a cosigner to boost your chances of approval.
+You can apply for competitive, lower interest rates with a cosigner to boost your chances of approval.

 - Credit unions may offer private student loans to borrowers with less-than-great credit if you have a cosigner.
 Research the options in your area with ASmarterChoice.org.

 What to do if you don’t have a cosigner

 Finding a cosigner may not be easy.
 You’re basically asking someone to take on the legal responsibility of your loans — and that’s a lot to put on someone.
 If you can’t find a cosigner, don’t give up hope yet.